sudo-bmitch/presentations/oci-referrers-2023/presentation.md

 ???

-- Now we need a way to assemble these together, and JSON seems like a good enough solution
-- The Image Manifest is JSON that includes a descriptor to the config blob, and an array of descriptors to layers
+- Now we use a different API, manifest instead of blob, to assemble a collection of references to the config and layers
-- What's a descriptor?
+- Each of these references is called a "descriptor":
   - Media Type, Digest, Size, and optional annotations
   - Our APIs are scoped to a repository, so the descriptor must point to a blob in the same repository
-- We serialize this image manifest JSON, push that as a manifest, and track the digest
-  - Note: this is a different API from the blobs, registries validate manifests
-  - The image manifest digest is what we use to pin our images
+- This manifest has it's own digest, that's the digest you see when pinning an image
+- Importantly, registries parse manifests, and they care about the media type and schema
+  - Needed for GC, UI's, and any other higher level features

 ---